 Executive Rehab Centre in South Africa

-Recovery Direct provides comprehensive therapeutic care for individuals suffering from substance use disorder and associated mental health conditions that commonly include eating disorders, gambling, sex, depression, trauma and anxiety related issues.
+Recovery Direct provides comprehensive therapeutic rehabilitation care for individuals that are suffering from a wide range of substance use disorders.
+Other mental health conditions commonly include eating disorders, gambling, sex, depression, trauma and anxiety related issues.

 Treatment Centre in Cape Town